allinbits/cosmos-cash/docs/Explanation/ADR/adr-004-did.md

 MsgCreateDidDocument(id string, signerPubKey string)
 ```

 The message parameters are the DID to be created and the `signerPubKey`.
 The `signerPubKey` MUST be the public key of the account that signs the transaction.
-The public key MUST be used to attach a verification method of type `EcdsaSecp256k1VerificationKey2019` with the value of `publicKeyHex` that contains the public key encoded in hexadecimal.
+The public key MUST be used to attach a verification method of type `EcdsaSecp256k1VerificationKey2019` with the value of `publicKeyMultibase` that contains the public key encoded according to the Multibase Data Format [Hexadecimal upper-case encoding](https://datatracker.ietf.org/doc/html/draft-multiformats-multibase#appendix-B.1).

 The verification method controller MUST be one of the following: